a11ywatch/sidecar/README.md

 # sidecar

-The A11yWatch system installed as a sidecar via npm [experimental].
+A11yWatch integrated sidecar.

 ## Getting started

 1. `npm install @a11ywatch/a11ywatch`.
-1. start `mongodb` on port 27017 locally [if not a memory db of mongodb starts].
+1. start `mongodb` on port 27017.
-1. start `redis` on 6379 locally.
+1. start `redis` on 6379.
 1. import at the top of your app like this `require("@a11ywatch/a11ywatch");`.
 1. make direct calls from the imports or make request with one of the [clients](https://github.com/A11yWatch/a11ywatch/tree/main/clients).